Using multiplatform resources in your app

 String templates

-Currently, arguments have basic support in string resources:
+Currently, arguments have basic support for string resources.
+When creating a template, use the %<number>

 String arrays